MicrosoftDocs/visualstudio-docs/docs/containers/docker-deploy-app-service.md

 ms.date: 03/08/2019
 ms.author: ghogen
 ---
-# Deploy an ASP.NET container to Azure App Service using Visual Studio
+# Deploy an ASP.NET Core container to Azure App Service using Visual Studio

-This tutorial walks you through using Visual Studio to publish your containerized application to an [Azure App Service](/azure/app-service).
+This tutorial walks you through using Visual Studio to publish your containerized ASP.NET Core web application to an [Azure App Service](/azure/app-service).
+Azure App Service is an appropriate service for a single-container web app hosted in Azure.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/dotnet/?utm_source=acr-publish-doc&utm_medium=docs&utm_campaign=docs) before you begin.